Blackwood River: Course

-The river begins at the junction of Arthur River and Balgarup River near Quelarup and travels in a south westerly direction through the town of Bridgetown then through Nannup until it discharges into the Southern Ocean at Hardy Inlet near the town of Augusta.
+The river begins at the junction of Arthur River and Balgarup River near Quelarup.
+It travels in a southwesterly direction through Bridgetown then through Nannup until it discharges into the Southern Ocean at Hardy Inlet near the town of Augusta.

 Hardy Inlet has a number of islands – namely Molloy Island and Thomas Island.
 The mouth of the river has attracted interest in its various points of opening and closing over the last 100 years, Duke Head at the west side being a benchmark location for the shifting mouth.

 The river has 42 tributaries including Dinninup Brook, Balingup Brook, St John Brook, Boyup Brook, Tweed River, Ti Tree Gully, Christmas Creek and Tanjannerup Creek.

 Catchment

 The river has a total catchment area of 28100 km2 stretching from Kukerin in the east to Hardy Inlet in the west, and from Darkan in the north to Augusta in the south.

 Several major towns are found within the catchment including Katanning, Narrogin, Bridgetown, Boyup Brook and Nannup.

-The upper or larger catchment area of the river is in agricultural areas, while the middle catchment area passes through forest areas, and the lower portion of the river passes into mixed forest, agricultural and residential lands.
+The upper or larger catchment area of the river is in agricultural areas, while the middle catchment area passes through forest areas, and the lower portion of the river passes into mixed forest, agricultural, and residential lands.
 The middle catchment passes through what is known as the Blackwood Plateau between the Whicher Scarp and the Scott Coastal Plain.

 The river emerges into Flinders Bay at Augusta.

 The majority of the basin, 78%, is devoted to agriculture, including cereal production and grazing.
 There are still many significant water resources including over 1,000 wetlands, as well as the river itself.

-The basin is habitat for an estimated 8,000 species of flora including three threatened ecological communities.
+The basin is a habitat for an estimated 8,000 species of flora including three threatened ecological communities.

 The Towerrining Lake and Moodiarrup Swamp area is an important wetland area in the catchment.

 A total of 42 rare and priority vertebrate fauna species and 143 rare and priority flora species are found within the basin catchment area.